adamdjbrett/wocati-archived/resources/2011-communique.md

 ID: 371
 post_title: 'Communique'
 author: adamdjbrett
-post_excerpt: "From 4 July to 8 July 2011 representatives of the World Conference of Associations of Theological Institutions (WOCATI) met at Lakeview Airport Lodge in Johannesburg, South Africa for a Consultation on Challenges and Promises of Quality Assurance in Theological Education: Ecumenical and Multi-Contextual Inquiries."
+excerpt: "From 4 July to 8 July 2011 representatives of the World Conference of Associations of Theological Institutions (WOCATI) met at Lakeview Airport Lodge in Johannesburg, South Africa for a Consultation on Challenges and Promises of Quality Assurance in Theological Education: Ecumenical and Multi-Contextual Inquiries."
 layout: article
 permalink: /resources/2011-wocati-consultation/2011-communique/
 published: true